kalyan-44/web/README.md

-Our family is a joint family which consists of eight members.
+Our family is a joint family.
 Coding is more efficiently works than human beings.
 This is version control to track the files.